Frequently Asked Questions

 -Retin-A/Rentiol (must be off 4 weeks prior to appointment

--Antibiotics (must not be on at time of appointment)
+-Antibiotics or steroid medications (must not be on at time of appointment)

 -Previous permanent makeup, must be light enough to work over (contact prior to booking)